Morris U. Cohen: 1941 Rapp-Coudert

 On May 12, 1941, as the Board of Higher Education dismissed the first of fourteen teachers, David Goldway, from his position and vacated it, three of the remaining teachers had accusations of Communist affiliation made at them: Morris U. Cohen, Louis Balamuth, and Jack D. Foner.

 On July 17, 1941, the Board of Higher Education announced trial dates for suspended teachers: Morris U. Cohen's was set for August 7.

-On August 6, 1941, Willam martin Canning, English teacher at CCNY, testified that Morris U. Cohen frequently attended meetings of the "college unit" of the Communist Party USA.
+On August 6, 1941, William Martin Canning, English faculty at the City College of New York, testified that Morris U. Cohen frequently attended meetings of the "college unit" of the Communist Party USA.
 Canning said that the Party's college unit had organized at CCNY in 1936 and peaked at fifty members.

 On August 7, 1941, New York State Senator Frederic René Coudert Jr. of the Rapp-Coudert Committee warned William G. Mulligan, counsel for the New York City Teachers Union and of the New York College Teachers Union, that his clients would receive only five minutes to speak.
 When Mulligan objected, Coudert threatened to remove him from the court.
 The issue was whether four CCNY teachers taught "Communist dogma" in their classes.
-Teacher Edwin B. Burgum admitted that he had been editor of Science and Society, a "Marxian quarterly," but denied being a Marxist.
+Professor Edwin B. Burgum admitted that he had been editor of Science and Society, a "Marxian quarterly," but denied being a Marxist.
 The other three teachers – David Cohen, Morris U. Cohen, and Sidney Eisenberger – waived immunity and testified that they were not Communist Party members.
 Morris U. Cohen added that he was a member of the Teachers Union.
 The same day, the committee "virtually forced the Board of Higher Education to adjourn the trial of Morris U. Cohen, suspended chemistry teacher yesterday because Dr. Cohen was prepared to produce documentary evidence of the graft and corruption at City College."
 Samuel A. Neuberger, Cohen's attorney, who produced the information for his client, complained that the Coudert committee was planning to portray itself as "first disclosers of financial irregularities at the institution which his client has devote much of his time to eliminating."
 Witnesses appearing before the committee included: Edwin Berry Burgum, David Cohen, Morris U. Cohen, Sidney Eisenberger, Sylvia Elfbein, Moses I. Finkelstein (Moses Finley), and Jack D. Foner.
 As part of graft and corruption allegations, Cohen charged that "certain members of the chemistry department (of City College) have persistently favored purchase of chemicals and supplies and equipment from Nazi-controlled firms."
 Cohen, then under suspension for communist activity, found his trial brought to "an abrupt adjournment" just as he was about to introduce evidence regarding sale of Kemkit chemistry kits to students.